 Feedback: Externs will be provided with individual, detailed and timely feedback on the work they have completed.
+Students' direct supervisors shall ensure that other attorneys also provide student with substantive feedback.
 Supervisors will also review the Extern's Learning Agreement, mid-semester self-assessment, and complete a final evaluation.